ankitksr/hava-weather-reporter/README.md

 ## Local setup
 - Create a `.env` file at the root level with `OPENWEATHER_API_KEY` specified in `VAR=VAL` format.
-Custom database credentials can also be specified here.
+Custom database credentials can also be specified here but are not necessary.
 This project uses [dj_database_url](https://github.com/kennethreitz/dj-database-url).
 - On your terminal, simply do `docker-compose up --build`, and wait for the containers to build.
 Eventually, you'll be able to see the **Dashboard** page by going to [http://127.0.0.1/](http://127.0.0.1/).
 - The jobs for fetching weather details are run when containers are started and thereafter at scheduled intervals.
-- Connect to the database container using:
+- To view data in the database, connect to the *postgres* container using:
     ```
     docker-compose exec postgres bash
     psql -U <uname>